fwupd/fwupd/plugins/telink-dfu/README.md

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x248A`.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### TelinkHidToolVer

+The BCD tool version.

+Since: 2.0.2

 ## External Interface Access

 This plugin requires access to bluetooth GATT characteristics.